sghall/resonance/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/sghall/resonance.svg)](https://greenkeeper.io/)

 Resonance is an experimental library that schedules state transitions on your React components.
-Now you can use all those nifty [D3 4.0 modules](https://github.com/d3) in React without the guilt :)
+Now you can use all those nifty [D3 4.0 modules](https://github.com/d3) for D3-style animated transitions in your React components without the guilt :)

 This small library uses [d3-timer](https://github.com/d3/d3-timer) to efficiently schedule animated transitions and provides a simple interface for utilizing [d3 interpolators](https://github.com/d3/d3-interpolate).
 Documentation and examples are a work in progress.
 Feedback/Comments/Suggestions/PRs welcome.